 Wanting to have something done now vs waiting until later is a big reason people get into debt.
 They ignore what they know they need to do in place of what they want, or they procrastinate to feel good.
 They don't want to feel trapped by their responsibilities.

-Humans also have a tendency to overestimate their own abilities, we are not good at underestimating risk.
+Humans also have a tendency to overestimate their own abilities, we are not good at estimating risk.
 The reason we underestimate risks is that otherwise, indecision would paralyze us.
 So putting off problems we know we need to solve for later makes us assume that we can solve those problems later.
 Worse, it makes us assume we can solve those problems in a much more limited timeframe than if we had done it sooner.

 So as developers we are always adding technical debt to make it easier on ourselves now.
 We don't realize we are punishing either our future selves or those that come into the project after us.